 The two senses of truth are both important.
 The Bible often uses truth in the personal sense.
 God is the true God (Jer.
 10:10; John 17:3).
 When Christ claims, “I am the…truth” (John 14:6), he describes himself as the reliable path to God.
 Jesus is genuine and no counterfeit; knowing him leads one to God.
 So truth in Scripture does represent faithfulness, reliability, integrity, and consistency – all attributes of persons.
 But the concept of truthful propositions is also important.
 Scripture condemns false prophets and teachers because what they say does not confirm to reality.
 A traditional concept of biblical authority includes the idea that what Scripture teaches corresponds to the real state of affairs.
 It is important to believe the truth (2 Thess.
 2:9) and speak the truth (Eph.
 4:15).”

-The Calvinist will state that their ignorance of a person’s elect or non-elect status justifies their preaching God’s love and desire to save to all.
-The fact that no one knows – the Calvinist preacher as well as the one hearing – whether God has chosen them to salvation or not raises other interesting problems for the Calvinist.
+The Calvinist will state that their ignorance of a person’s elect or non-elect status justifies their preaching to everyone God’s love and desire to save to all.
+But the fact that no one knows – the Calvinist preacher as well as the one hearing – whether God has chosen them to salvation or not raises interesting problems for the Calvinist.